Keyboard shortcuts

 ## CAUTION: The FedCM is highly experimental at this point!

-## in the future!
-The spec is currently a draft and under active development.
+## The spec is currently a draft and under active development.

 # Set to `true` to enable the experimental FedCM.